PeterChou1/BudgetTracker/docs/api/README.md

 ### PlaidItem

 <div>
-A plaid item represents an account signed up under a user.
-It contains all accounts associated with a bank credential as well as its institution name
+A plaid item represents a collection of accounts associated with a bank credential.
 </div>
 <table>
 <thead>